Denham Court (homestead)

-Denham Court is a heritage-listed former residence and farm estate and now residence located at 238 Campbelltown Road, Denham Court in the City of Campbelltown local government area of New South Wales, Australia.
+Denham Court is a heritage-listed former residence and farm estate and now residence located at 238 Campbelltown Road, Denham Court, New South Wales, an outer suburb of Sydney Australia.
 It was designed by John Verge and built from 1820 to 1829.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.